Oscar Stanton De Priest: U.S. House of Representatives (1929–35)

+In September 1930, De Priest received an extortion letter from the "Brooklyn Rats" threatening to kill him if he didn't pay them $10,000.
+"You are not wanted in Washington," the letter declared.
+De Priest turned to the Secret Six, a vigilante group active from 1930 to 1933.
+The group traced the source of the letter back to minor Chicago political figure Julius Link, a milk truck driver named Solly Lason, and other local characters.
+Link got six months in prison for the crime.

 By the early 1930s, De Priest's popularity waned because he continued to oppose higher taxes on the rich and fought Depression-era federal relief programs under President Roosevelt.
 De Priest was defeated in the 1934 United States House of Representatives elections by Republican-turned-Democrat African-American Arthur W. Mitchell, who campaigned on support for the New Deal.
 After returning to his businesses and political life in Chicago, De Priest was elected again to the Chicago City Council in 1943 as alderman of the 3rd Ward, serving until 1947.
 He died in Chicago at 80 and is buried in Graceland Cemetery.

 Personal life

 De Priest married the former Jessie L. Williams (September 3, 1870 – March 31, 1961).
 They had two sons together: Laurence W. (1899 – July 28, 1916), who died at the age of 16, and Oscar Stanton De Priest Jr. (May 24, 1906 – November 8, 1983).
 A great-grandson of Oscar De Priest Jr., Philip R. DePriest, became the administrator of his estate after his grandmother's death in 1992.
 This included his great-grandfather's Oscar Stanton De Priest House, now a National Historic Landmark, which still held his locked political office.
 This had not been touched since about 1951.
 This great-grandson has been working to restore the office and house, and assessing the political archives—"a veritable treasure trove."